ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 We investigated three important properties of a classifier: accuracy, robustness, and interpretability.
-We designed and analyzed an tree-based algorithm that provably achieves all these properties, under linear separation with a margin assumption.
+We designed and analyzed a tree-based algorithm that provably achieves all these properties, under linear separation with a margin assumption.
 Our research is a step towards building trustworthy models that provably achieve many desired properties.

 Our research raises many open problems.
-What is the optimal dependence between accuracy, IC, ER, and sample complexity?
+What is the optimal dependence between accuracy, interpretation complexity, empirical robustness, and sample complexity?
 Can we have guarantees using different notions of interpretability?
 We showed how to construct an interpretable, robust, and accurate model.
 But, for reliable machine learning models, many more properties are required,